tony-w/UnityKickstart/jollytouch/README.md

 *Notes*

-`FillDisc` is more complicated than it needs to be, because I chose to make all the sprites center-pivoted instead of bottom-pivoted.
+`FillDisc` is more complicated than it needs to be because I chose to make all the sprites center-pivoted instead of bottom-pivoted.
 This is why there is additional computation to set the y position of `DiscToFill`.
 A cleaner version of this code would use bottom-pivoted sprites instead.